Mahidhar5757/GitTask/README.md

-# GitTask
+# Python Assignment

-This repository contains Python scripts for Task 1 and Task 2 as part of the assignment submission.
+This repository contains Python programs created as part of the assignment.

-## Files
-- `Task1.py` – Task 1 script
-- `Task2.py` – Task 2 script
+## Task 1: Basic Mathematical Operations
+Takes two numbers as input from the user and performs:
+- Addition
+- Subtraction
+- Multiplication
+- Division

+## Task 2: Personalized Greeting
+Takes the user's first name and last name, combines them, and prints a personalized greeting.

 ## Requirements
 - Python 3